Tuol Sleng Genocide Museum

-Tuol Seng is nestled within in the heart of Phnom Penh, the capital of Cambodia.
-From the outside it looks unremarkable, a multi-story former high school with whitewashed walls and grey shutters.
-However, inside, Tuol Seng holds a dark secret.
+Tuol Sleng is nestled within in the heart of Phnom Penh, the capital of Cambodia.
+From the outside it looks unremarkable: a multi-story former high school with whitewashed walls and grey shutters.
+However, inside, Tuol Sleng holds a dark history.

-Life within the prison was terrible.
+Life within the prison was terrible, and the people imprisoned at Tuol Sleng were treated cruelly.
 Prisoners were shackled into their cells, forbidden to talk to one another and frequently beaten and tortured by the guards.
-All prisoners were interrogated during their stay at Tuol Seng.
+All prisoners were interrogated during their stay at Tuol Sleng.
 These interrogations normally included torture: Prisoners were shocked with electricity, burned with irons and water-boarded.

 Today, the former prison stands as a monument to the brutalities of the Khmer Rouge.
 It is now a museum dedicated to preserving the memory of those who passed through its gates.
-Rooms that were once used to torture and abuse are now lined with thousands of photographs of the incarcerated.
-Several of the implements that were used to torture the prisoners are also on display along with a “skull map,” a map encompassing all of Cambodia made entirely from human skulls and bones.
+Several of the implements that were used to torture the prisoners are also on display along with a “skull map,” a map of Cambodia made entirely from human skulls and bones.
+Rooms that were once used to torture and abuse are now lined with thousands of photographs of those who were incarcerated there.

 Know Before You Go